 A Legacy of Innovation

-Attendees at this popular conference have praised the quality of information they were able to collect and lessons they learned.
+Attendees at this popular conference have praised the quality of information they were able to collect and the lessons they learned.
 Aliyya Shelley Mattos, head of sustainability and social impact at CellMark, said of the 2017 conference: “Great innovations out of Calgary.
 Thanks for the great presentation!”